-Wellcome Clinical PhD Programme in Global Health Research
+Wellcome Clinical PhD Programme in Global Health Research – 2017 to 2021

-The Wellcome Clinical PhD Programme in Global Health Research is a partnership between the London School of Hygiene and Tropical Medicine, University College London, King’s College London, Queen Mary University of London, St George’s University of London and Brighton and Sussex Medical School bringing together their expertise in global health research.
+The Wellcome Clinical PhD Programme in Global Health Research is a partnership between the London School of Hygiene & Tropical Medicine, University College London, King’s College London, Queen Mary University of London, St George’s University of London, and Brighton and Sussex Medical School bringing together their expertise in global health research.
 The Programme provides postgraduate training opportunities to clinicians committed to undertaking research on the health problems of low and middle income countries.

-The aim of the Programme is to support the most promising clinicians who wish to undertake rigorous research training and complete a research project in the field of global health.
+The aim of the current Programme is to support the most promising clinicians who wish to undertake rigorous research training and complete a research project in the field of global health.
 The Programme will focus on the following six key areas:

 - HIV/AIDS, TB and malaria